 Make sure your home is safe as you are recovering.

 Change the dressing over your surgical wound once a day, or sooner if it becomes dirty.
-Your doctor will tell you when you do not need to keep your wound covered.
+Your health care provider will tell you when you no longer need to keep your wound covered.
 Keep the wound area clean by washing it with mild soap and water.

 You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin.